-Universal Credit started to be introduced in the North-West of England in 2014.
+Universal Credit is now available to all new claimants (unless they get, or are entitles to get, Severe Disability Premium).
 It is a benefit for working-age people (usually 16 to 64 years) who are on a low income, or who are looking for work and will replace some existing benefits, listed below.

 You may be asked to apply for Universal Credit at some point in the future if you qualify for any or all of the following benefits:

 Who can claim Universal Credit?

 To be eligible for Universal Credit you will generally need to meet the following conditions: